BobMorane22/connectx/doxygen/awt/awt.md

 For any signal you want to expose, you must implement the `cx::cmn::ui::ISignal` interface and provide the return and argument types for the corresponding slot.
 The `cx::cmn::ui::ISignal::Connect` method returns a connection instance, which you can reference for later (in case you need to disconnect the slot, at some later point in time).
-In production code, connection to a signal will look like this:

-\snippet{trimleft} doxygen/awt/helloworld.cpp AWT - Connecting to a signal

-which is very close to what Gtkmm does.
-In this example, the `cx::cmn::ui::IButton::OnClicked` method returns the signal, on which `cx::cmn::ui::ISignal::Connect` is immediately called.
+This is very close to what Gtkmm does.
+In [this example](#hello-world), the `cx::cmn::ui::IButton::OnClicked` method returns the signal, on which `cx::cmn::ui::ISignal::Connect` is immediately called.
 The provided slot shows that the signal returns nothing and takes no parameter.
 This is indeed what is exposed in the `cx::cmn::ui::IButton` interface.

 Even though the signaling process is very similar to what Gtkmm offers, care should be taken when exposing a new signal.
 Other toolkit should be looked at to make sure the slot return and